Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### Features in the modal-

 - _Modal Form_ - This allows potential pilots to request more information by leaving their name and email address, allowing for more specific questions to be answered that may not relate to every individual.
 Users can also use the modal to inform the site owner of any problems encountered whilst visiting the site.
+Try to submit the form without a correct syntax e-mail address and you will get an error message requesting a proper e-mail address be entered.
+Trying to submit the form with any empty fields will also give you a "Please fill out this field" message.

 ### Features left to Implement-